Hexworks/zircon/README.md

 In order to work with Zircon you should get familiar with the core concepts.
 Zircon provides multiple layers of abstractions and it depends on your needs which one you should pick.

-### Terminal
+### TileGrid
-At the lowest level Zircon provides the [Terminal] interface.
-This provides you with a surface on which you can draw [TextCharacter]s.
-A [TextCharacter] is basically a character (like an `x`) with additional metadataTile like `foregroundColor` and `backgroundColor`.
+At the lowest level Zircon provides the [TileGrid] interface.
+This provides you with a surface on which you can draw [Tile]s.
+A [Tile] is basically a character (like an `x`) with additional metadataTile like `foregroundColor` and `backgroundColor`.
 This surface sits on top of a GUI layer and completely abstracts away how that layer works.
-For example the default implementation of the [Terminal] interface uses Swing under the hood.
-The main advantage of using [Terminal]s is that by implementing all its methods you can swap Swing with something else (like SWT) and use **all** higher level abstractions on top of it (like [Screen]s) which depend on [Terminal] (more on [Screen]s later).
+For example the default implementation of the [TileGrid] interface uses Swing under the hood.
+The main advantage of using [TileGrid]s is that by implementing all its methods you can swap Swing with something else (like SWT) and use **all** higher level abstractions on top of it (like [Screen]s) which depend on [TileGrid] (more on [Screen]s later).
-Working with [Terminal]s is *very* simple but somewhat limited.
-A [Terminal] is responsible for:
+Working with [TileGrid]s is *very* simple but somewhat limited.
+A [TileGrid] is responsible for:

 - drawing characters (by position or by cursor) on the screen
 - handling inputs (keyboard and mouse) which are emitted by the GUI layer